rrooij/youtube-dl-qt/README.md

 Check out the [requirements](#requirements).
 You can choose to compile the binary yourself or use the binary I compiled (found in Releases).
 Be sure to give the binary execution rights.

+#### Arch Linux
+There's a PKGBUILD available in the `tools` directory.
+Feel free to upload it to the AUR.

 ### Windows
 There is an executable installer for Windows found in the releases called `setup_windows.exe`.